 5. Working full-time?

 It’s a different story if you work full-time.
 The company has to sponsor your visa in case you want to live and stay in Korea and this kind of visa-sponsorship is very expensive.
-I heard it starts around 100.000 EUR per person (excluding your loan), so of course the company has to have money in the first place to hire someone for that money.
+So of course the company has to have a lot of budget in the first place to hire someone for that money.
 Also they’re responsible for you if you start working there.
-During the visa application process, the company has to give valid reasons why they chose you (a foreigner) over a korean person, who might has the same skills.
-So long story short: you must bring unique skills / working experience that the company is looking for, so they’re able to hire you as a foreign person.
-Sidenote: If you loose your job or quit, your visa gets invalid too.
+During the visa application process, the company has to give valid reasons to the government why they chose you (a foreigner) over a korean person, who might has the same skills.
+So long story short: you must bring unique skills/working experience that the company is looking for, so they’re able to hire you as a foreign person.
+If you loose your job or quit, your visa gets invalid too.

 In Korea you need to have a university degree to work full-time (as a foreigner), at least a bachelor degree.
 You won’t get a job without it – without any discussion.
-Unless (!) you’re working in the entertainment field e.g. as a model, singer or actor/actress.
+Unless (!) you’re working in the entertainment field e.g. as a model, singer or actor/actress or you’re a freelancer.

 6. What are my options if I want to stay in Korea long-term?

 If you want to stay long-term in Korea, I guess the visa that works the best is a marriage visa.
-Just letting that uncommented, haha.
+But even if you marry, you have to update your visa every 1-2 years (just in case you get a divorce in between that time period – you never know, right?).

 7. Do I need a bank account?